Subjects

 Music

-Musical life in St Catherine’s is overseen by the Tutor in Music, Henfrey Fellow and Professor of Music Laura Tunbridge and, in 2019-22, Dr Joanna Bullivant, and the Director of Performance, Dr Cayenna Ponchione-Bailey.
+Musical life in St Catherine’s is overseen by the Tutor in Music, Henfrey Fellow and Professor of Music Laura Tunbridge and the Director of Performance, Dr Cayenna Ponchione-Bailey.
 The size of St Catherine’s and the fact that it does not have a chapel means that the kind of music-making that takes place in college is diverse; there is an active Music Society which organises recitals and other musical events reflecting student interests (from a cappella to chamber ensembles, Chinese music to jazz), and the JCR regularly hosts open mic nights.
 (There are plenty of opportunities for students to sing in chapel choirs and to pursue all manner of other musical activities elsewhere in Oxford.)
 St Catherine’s also hosts the Cameron Mackintosh Chair of Contemporary Theatre, holders of which have included lyricist Tim Rice, composer of Les Misérables and Miss Saigon Claude-Michel Schönberg, and opera director Deborah Warner.
 Thanks to this the College has exceptional links with contemporary theatre; many of our students take an active part in acting, writing, and directing in Oxford and beyond.

 The College has its own Music House: a small purpose-built recital room with two grand pianos and a harpsichord, which doubles as a practice-room for College.
 All music students at St Catherine’s also have an electronic keyboard in their room, for use with headphones.
 St Catherine’s has one of the larger college libraries in the university, a convenient place to work as well as borrow books and scores, open until midnight on weekdays during term.